kabuto412rock/DartKu/README.md

 # DartKu
+This is a VSCode extension.
 the code generate for Dart lang, i created it just for fun, so don't expect this extension can help you(even me😂).
 ## Features
 1. generate a simple constructor code